Seq # 185330270

 Bionomics

 Pupation inside a whitish cocoon in the mine.
 The species hibernates in the pupal stage between leaves on the ground.
-The pupal skin protrudes from the mine after emergence of the adult.
+The pupal skin protrudes from the mine after the emergence of the adult.

 The adults rest on tree trunks during the day and later come to light.